-Presented below and in the succeeding page are the supplementary information which is required by the BIR under Revenue Regulation (RR) No. 15-2010 and RR No. 34-2020 to be disclosed as part of the notes to financial statements.
+Presented in the succeeding pages are the supplementary information which is required by the BIR under Revenue Regulation (RR) No. 15-2010 and RR No. 34-2020 to be disclosed as part of the notes to financial statements.
 This supplementary information is not a required disclosure under PFRS.